Oli013/arUnknown/README.md

 # arUnknown
 AR test
-A Red cone being displayed on a horizonatl surface.
+A Red cone being displayed on a horizontal surface.